Lingayats: Characteristics

-Lingayatism is often considered a Hindu sect. because it shares beliefs with Indian religions, and "their [Lingayats] beliefs are syncretistic and include an assemblage of many Hindu elements, including the name of their god, Shiva, who is one of the chief figures of the Hindu pantheon."
-Its worship is centred on Hindu god Shiva as the universal god in the iconographic form of Ishtalinga.
+Lingayats consider themselves a Hindu sect.
+Ishtalinga worship is centred on Hindu god Shiva as the universal god in the iconographic form of Ishtalinga.
 They believe that they will be reunited with Shiva after their death by wearing the lingam.

 Ishtalinga

-Lingayat worship is centred on the Hindu god Shiva as the universal supreme being in the iconographic form of Ishtalinga.
-The Lingayats always wear the Ishtalinga held with a necklace.
-The Istalinga is made up of small blue-black stone coated with fine durable thick black paste of cow dung ashes mixed with some suitable oil to withstand wear and tear.
-The Ishtalinga is a symbolism for Lord Shiva.
-It is viewed as a "living, moving" divinity with the Lingayat devotee.
-Every day, the devotee removes this personal linga from its box, places it in left palm, offers puja and then meditates about becoming one with the linga, in his or her journey towards the atma-linga.
+Lingayat worship is centred on the Hindu god Shiva as the universal supreme being in the iconographic form of ishtalinga.
+The Lingayats always wear the ishtalinga held with a necklace.
+The istalinga is made up of a small blue-black stone coated with fine durable thick black paste of cow dung ashes mixed with some suitable oil to withstand wear and tear.
+It is viewed as a "living, moving" divinity of the Lingayat devotee.
+Every day, the devotee removes the ishtalinga from its box, places it the in left palm, offers puja, and then meditates about becoming one with the lingam, in their journey towards the atma-linga.

 Soteriology

 Shatsthala

-Lingayatism teaches a path to an individual's spiritual progress, and describes it as a six-stage Satsthalasiddhanta.
+Lingayat principle teaches a path to an individual's spiritual progress, and describes it as a six-stage Satsthalasiddhanta.
 This concept progressively evolves: